New Jersey Bus Accident Attorneys

-Some contributing factors in bus-related accidents include driver negligence, inadequate security, dangerous roadways, weather conditions, defective automotive products, and improper bus maintenance.
+Some contributing factors in bus-related accidents include driver negligence, dangerous roadways, weather conditions, defective automotive products, and improper bus maintenance.
 In general, certain causes are more common than others.
 These include:

 - Distracted drivers: While modern innovations like mobile phones and tablets present serious distractions, the number one distraction that results in fatal collisions is actually daydreaming.
 All distractions to a driver are dangerous.

 - Fatigued drivers: Bus drivers cannot operate a vehicle outside of a restricted number of hours each day and week.
 Drivers who go beyond these limits risk becoming fatigued, which slows reaction times and creates opportunities for serious collisions.
 When companies push or encourage their drivers to break these rules, they can be held liable too.

 - Poor maintenance: Bus companies need to keep their vehicles in excellent condition so that they are safe on the road.
 When companies fail to keep up maintenance and repairs, often to improve profits, they put everyone on the road in danger.
 Bad tires, failing brakes, and improper safety systems can all result in accidents and injuries.

 - Other drivers: Drivers who do not appreciate the large size of buses, and how long it takes for them to stop, can cut off buses and cause a collision.
 These drivers can be held liable for injuries to passengers within the bus, as well as anyone else involved in such a crash.

 - Passenger negligence: Passengers are also responsible for acting in a reasonable way while riding in the vehicle.
 This means they should not distract the driver, or endanger the other passengers.
 While rare, it is possible that the actions of a passenger could directly cause a collision, making him or her liable for injuries to others.